Jmoodina/deep-learning-challenge/README.md

 # deep-learning-challenge
-Module 21 Submission
 Comments are made in the coding file itself.
-If time permits I will have another more optimized model sooner using the auto optimization method.
+If time permits I will have another more optimized model soon using the auto optimization method.

 # Report
 ### Purpose: